pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 data at a particular moment in the past and possibly use it in root cause analysis, as well as to improve their code.
 Provenance tracks the dependency between datasets and determines their origins.
-Therefore, provenance answers not only the question about where the data comes from, but also how the data was transformed along the way.
+Therefore, provenance answers not only the question of where the data comes from, but also how the data was transformed along the way.
 Data scientists need to have confidence in the information with which they operate.
 They need to be able to reproduce the results and sometimes go through the whole